Air Conditioner Repair Checklist

 If your thermostat isn’t telling your air conditioner to work, it won’t activate.

 The key point is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your AC may not turn on.
-Or you may have hot air moving from vents being the heat is going instead.
+You may also have hot air moving from vents being the heat is going instead.

 If you’re using a regular thermostat: